AthTriantafyllou/AthTriantafyllou.github.io/_pages/cv.md

 Other Projects
 ======
 * AI creations:
   * As an AI enthusiast I’m giving a lot of time to develop my skills and my understanding on this subject.
-The past few months I started building my own tools using AI.
+The past few months I started building my own tools using servers with PostgreSQL, FastAPI and Debian OS.
 Find more on my Github.
 * E-commerce:
   * Created and designed 5 e-commerce stores using utilities like Shopify.
 Established relationships with suppliers and managed inventory stock.
 Implemented Facebook and TikTok ads, pixel tracking and SEO strategies to drive traffic and sales.